davidpomerenke/alphabetify/README.md

 ### Usage in browser

 This module makes use of the `fs` module, which is available in Node JS, but not in the browser.
-For usage in the browser, use bundling with [Webpack](https://webpack.js.org/) or an equivalent tool and have a look at the configuration in this repository in `webpack.config.js`, `docs/webpack-entry.js` and `docs/index.js`.
+For browser usage, use a bundler like [Vite](https://vitejs.dev/) or [Webpack](https://webpack.js.org/).
+See the `site/` folder in this repository for an example.

 ## Development